Drinking Alcohol Can Raise Cancer Risk. How Much Is Too Much?

 "It seems to reassure light drinkers," says study co-author Andrew Kunzmann, a researcher at Queen's University Belfast.

-Researchers studied about 100,000 adults who lived in cities across the U.S., including Birmingham, Ala., Boulder, Colo., Los Angeles, and Pittsburgh, Pa.
+Researchers studied about 100,000 adults who lived in cities across the U.S., including Birmingham, Ala.; Boulder, Colo.; Los Angeles; and Pittsburgh.
 The participants were in their mid-50s to early 70s when the study began, and they each completed a survey about their alcohol consumption.
 Researchers tracked their health for about nine years, and they found that the more a person drank, the higher their risk of getting cancer and dying.

 "We definitely think [the findings] give a bigger picture of what's going on," Kunzmann says.
 For this study, he collaborated with researchers at the National Cancer Institute in the U.S. The study is published in the scientific journal PLOS Medicine.